 Audits to Ensure Sustainability

 Disclosure of information is paramount for GM.
 In addition to publishing the annual Sustainability Report, GM aligns its reporting with several other leading organizations.
 GM has worked with CDP since 2010 to track carbon emissions reporting on all 15 categories of Scope 3 emissions while being active with the Climate Change Program.
-As a result, in 2017 GM was named on the “A” list of the CDP Water and Supply Chain, and recently the CDP Climate “A” List as recently as 2016.
+As a result, in 2017, GM was named on the “A” list of the CDP Water and Supply Chain, and recently the CDP Climate “A” List as recently as 2016.
 Unfortunately, in 2017 alleged misreporting’s of diesel emissions for specific models in the U.S. led to disputes.
 In addition, GM sponsored CDP’s World Water Day report, offering solutions to wastewater reuse (GM-Sustain, 2019).

 Materiality speaking GM’s sustainability strategy report is based on the results of a 2016 global materiality assessment audit – a bi-annual undertaking.
 A review that is performed by a third party and uses a process outlined in the Global Reporting Initiative’s (GRI) Technical Protocol (Gm Sustainability Report, 2018).